-- The submitted log can be added to a workspace by Portal Users with the respective access rights.
+- The submitted log can be added to a workspace by a Portal User.
 Any log that is not added to a workspace will be automatically deleted after 31 days.
 A warning note with the expiration counter appears on the top-right corner of each submitted log.
 Learn how to preserve the submitted log for a longer period by adding it to a workspace...

-Once a submitted log gets uploaded to the Fiddler Jam Portal, the Portal provides the multiple possibilities for managing and using the log:
+Once a submitted log gets uploaded to the Fiddler Jam Portal, the Portal provides multiple possibilities for managing and using the log:

 Investigating the captured data of the requests and responses—The session data includes the headers and bodies of each HTTP or HTTPS Request and response.
 With Fiddler Jam version 1.4.0 and above, you can also inspect WebSocket handshake and messages.

 Inspecting the browser events—Each log contains the browser events triggered from user interactions with the page during the recording.

 Inspecting the taken screenshots—When the Extension User explicitly enables the Capture Screenshots option, a new screenshot is added for each user interaction on a clickable element (applicable for click and double-click events only).

 Inspecting the video recording—When the Extension User explicitly enables the Capture video option, the whole capturing process is output in the Screen Recording tab.

 The Fiddler Jam Chrome Extension capture options also provide features for you to mask sensitive data, such as cookies and post-data, and disable the browser cache.

-To debug and investigate in detail any reported issue, you can use the Fiddler Jam Portal tabs and inspectors.
+To debug and investigate any reported issue, you can use the Fiddler Jam Portal tabs and inspectors.

 Each log contains a list of entries containing different recorded information such as HTTP or HTTPS sessions, WebSocket sessions, console logs, screenshots, browser events, etc.